aimms/how-to/Articles/35/35-web-ui-progress-window.rst

     The message gets priority over the other messages in the message queue.
 Also, when a procedure is running in the receiving process, the message invokes a procedure that is ran in between statements of the current procedure.

 Step 2.
-From server session (level 2) to data session (level 3)
+From solver session (level 2) to data session (level 3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As we are only passing small amounts of data and executing some simple arithmetic, the procedure ``UpdateGapToClient`` can be executed on the data session i.e., on the end user's browser.
 To do this, we use the call ``pro::DelegateToClient``.
-This is very similar to the earlier used call, ``pro::DelegateToServer`` and the difference is evident as their names suggest - in ``pro::DelegateToClient``, we are delegating a procedure to the client (or data) session and in the other one, we are delegating a procedure to the server session.
+This is very similar to the earlier used call, ``pro::DelegateToServer`` and the difference is evident as their names suggest - in ``pro::DelegateToClient``, we are delegating a procedure to the client (or data) session and in the other one, we are delegating a procedure to the solver session.

 This procedure contains two arguments as input parameters, ``bb`` and ``icb`` which take on the values of the best bound and Incumbent suffices specified in the previous step.